Kassimmm/disal-hugo-reasearch/content/authors/吳恩達/_index.md

   professional, he also conducts research in machine learning.
 Daniel combines technical proficiency with a passion for innovation and problem-solving.
 interests:
-  - Top skills Machine Learning
   - Image Processing
   - IT Operations
   - IT Support
-  - Research
+  - Research Experienced IT
+  - Support Specialist
+  - Office 365 & Linux Server Management
+  - Machine Learning Researcher
 social:
   - icon: envelope
     icon_pack: fas